“Row like a felon, drown like a captain’s son. But say, how long can this go on?”

-You actually tell people you go to bed at 8 o’clock, she enquired.
+You actually tell people you go to bed at 8 o’clock, a co-worker enquired.
 Earnestly.
-She thought this made me look crazy– that I don’t spend my free time watching streaming TV shows that remind me of the inherent badass nature of white suburban women; drinking wine; enjoying my time in a kind of free-floating, unscheduled manner.
+She thought this made me look crazy– that I don’t spend my time watching streaming television shows that remind people of the inherent badass nature of white suburban women; drinking wine; enjoying my time in a kind of free-floating, unscheduled manner.
 Unproductive.
 Repulsive.
 Enjoy your time off the work farm, plebs- I’ll be here grinding myself to death.

 Grinding away, expecting something to click- to make sense, just once.
 Stay hidden, God- faith is having belief despite insurmountable energy urging toward disbelief.
 Faith is a challenge; faith is a choice.
 Easy to believe when everything is handed to you- money, women, meaning.
 Don’t make sense of this for me, God, I can take it; I can do better- I can start getting to bed at 7:45.